 During this first procedure, an impression will be made of your mouth.
-This impression is sent to a dental laboratory, where the bridge, pontics and crowns will be made.
+This impression is sent to a dental laboratory, where the bridge, pontics, and crowns will be made.
 While this is going on — between your first and second appointment — a temporary bridge will be placed in your mouth.
 This temporary bridge serves to protect your teeth and gums.

 In approximately two weeks you will go back to Dr. Stevens for your second appointment.
 Your temporary bridge will be removed and the new, permanent bridge will be fitted.
 After being checked, and adjusted for any bite discrepancies, your new bridge will then be cemented to your teeth.

 Traditional Fixed Bridge Fixed bridges cannot be taken out of your mouth.
 Two crowns hold it in place.
-These crowns are attached onto your teeth on each side of the false tooth.
+These crowns are attached to your teeth on each side of the false tooth.
 This procedure is used to replace one or more missing teeth.

-Resin Bonded Bridges A resin bonded bridge is primarily used for your front teeth.
+Resin-Bonded Bridges A resin-bonded bridge is primarily used for your front teeth.
 This bridge is best used when the abutment teeth — the teeth on each side of the bridge — are healthy and have no large fillings.
 The pontic is fused to metal bands that are bonded to the abutment teeth with a resin.
-This type of bridge reduces the amount of preparation on the adjacent teeth, and is generally less expensive than a fixed bridge.
+This type of bridge reduces the amount of preparation on the adjacent teeth and is generally less expensive than a fixed bridge.